jerryrile/fedora_zfs_root/README.md

     	- Fedora Spins (Xfce, i3, …)
 	- USB Stick or USb Drive (I went with a USB drive as it faster)
 	- A VM you can pass through a USB Device to VMware, VirtualBox, KVM, HyperV should all work (I used KVM)
+	- a minumum of 25GB of Hard Drive space do to the way the ZFS Datasets are layed out.

 ### Before you can install Fedora with a ZFS root pool it will first necessary to build a bootable USB Stick / disk that the script can be run from to perform the OS installation from.